What is a Memory Box? How to make one

 There are many reasons why you may want to make up a memory box, maybe to help preserve your own families memories, to educate children or maybe, as we are going to do today, for somebody with dementia to help stimulate their memory.

-They are ideal for use in multitude of ways and you can make memory boxes using almost any object that you can get your hands on that reminds you or connects you or somebody else with the past.
+Memory boxes can be used in a multitude of ways and you can make one using almost any sized box or container.
+You can use any objects that you can get your hands on that reminds you or connects you or somebody else with the past.

 They are really simple to make and can be a great fun way for you or the individual or group to reminisce over a past event or a particular time in history.